 I've been coming to Cape Cod for, well, decades.
-During that time, we would frequently drive past a simple white house with black shutters.
+During that time, we frequently drove past a simple white house with black shutters.
 Outside was a plain white wooden sign that said “Richard Walker.
 Lawyer”.
-A few years ago we noticed that the sign now reads: “Richard Walker.
+A few years ago we noticed that the sign had changed to read: “Richard Walker.
 Artist”.
 It blew my mind.
 Wow, people can redefine themselves.
 Who knew?
 I’ve practiced law and run a small legal technology business for many years.
 And while I’m a far, far cry from calling myself an “artist”, I 'm grateful to Richard for giving me the push I needed to finally pick up my camera, go outside, and risk trying something that I’d been “meaning to do" for years.

 Finally, in late 2017, right around a round number birthday, I just decided "what the Hell", it's time to play.
 Landscapes!
 What could be better?
 So I decided to take the chance of falling down and committed to trying.

 But before I could play, it turned out I had a lot of learning to do.
-My tricks and jargon from high school were totally obsolete, so it was on to endless hours of photography and Photoshop articles, tutorials and - Amen! - YouTube videos.
+My tricks and jargon from high school were completely obsolete, so it was on to endless hours of photography and Photoshop articles, tutorials and - Amen! - YouTube videos.
 Hundreds of YouTube videos...
-And then hours of trying thing on images, just trying to learn some of the moves.
+And then hours of practice, just trying to learn some of the moves.

 Enough yapping - take a look, I hope you enjoy some of them.